dzekelid/groups/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/groups/master/_listings/sendgrid/asm-groups-group-id-suppressions-email-delete.md
-- name: SendGrid Get Asm Groups Group
+- name: SendGrid Patch Asm Groups Group
   description: |-
-    **This endpoint allows you to retrieve a single suppression group.**
+    **This endpoint allows you to update or change a suppression group.**

     Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
 For example: Daily Newsletters, Invoices, System Alerts.